On the uniqueness and stability of dictionaries for sparse representation of noisy signals

-The constant $C_2 = C_2(\mathbf{A}, \mathcal{H})$, in turn, will be presented relative to a quantity from \cite{Deutsch12} used to analyze the convergence of the alternating projections algorithm.
-Specifically, in Lem.~\ref{DistanceToIntersectionLemma} below, the following definition is used to bound the distance between a point and the intersection of subspaces given an upper bound on its distance from each individual subspace.
+We present the constant $C_2$ (a function of $\mathbf{A}$ and $\mathcal{H}$) relative to a quantity used in \cite{Deutsch12} to analyze the convergence of the ``alternating projections" algorithm for projecting a point onto the intersection of subspaces.
+We incorporate this quantity into the following definition, which we refer to in our proof of Lem.~\ref{DistanceToIntersectionLemma} in the Appendix; specifically, we use it to bound the distance between a point and the intersection of subspaces given an upper bound on its distance from each subspace.

-\begin{definition} For a collection of real subspaces $\mathcal{V} = \{V_i\}_{i=1}^\ell$, define $\xi^2 := 0$ when $|\mathcal{V}| = 1$, and otherwise:
+\begin{definition} For a collection of real subspaces $\mathcal{V} = \{V_i\}_{i=1}^\ell$, define $\xi(\mathcal{V}) := 0$ when $|\mathcal{V}| = 1$, and otherwise: